Hazardous waste in the United States: Ignitability

 Ignitable wastes can create fires under certain conditions, are spontaneously combustible, or are liquids with a flash point less than 60 °C (140 °F).
 Examples include waste oils and used solvents.
-For more details, see 40 CFR §261.21.
+They are defined by 40 CFR §261.21.
 Test methods that may be used to determine ignitability include the Pensky-Martens Closed-Cup Method for Determining Ignitability, the Setaflash Closed-Cup Method for Determining Ignitability, and the Ignitability of Solids.

 Corrosive

 Corrosive wastes are acids or bases (pH less than or equal to 2, or greater than or equal to 12.5) that are capable of corroding metal containers, such as storage tanks, drums, and barrels.
 Battery acid is an example.
-For more details, see 40 CFR §261.22.
-The test method that may be used to determine corrosivity is the Corrosivity Towards Steel (Method 1110A) (PDF).
+They are defined by 40 CFR §261.22.
+The test method that may be used to determine corrosivity is the Corrosivity Towards Steel (Method 1110A).

 Reactivity

 Reactive wastes are unstable under "normal" conditions.
 They can cause explosions, toxic fumes, radioactive particles, gases, or vapors when heated, compressed, or mixed with water.
 Examples include lithium-sulfur batteries and explosives.
-For more details, see 40 CFR §261.23.
+They are defined by 40 CFR §261.23.
 There are currently no test methods available.